MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 > [!TIP]
 > **Optional but recommended**: Consider deploying the [Azure Information Protection scanner](deploy-aip-scanner.md) to discover what sensitive information you have on your local data stores.
 The information that the scanner finds can help you with your classification taxonomy, provide valuable information about what labels you need, and which files need protecting.
 >
 > The scanner can be configured to look for well-known sensitive information types in local files on Windows Server, files in network shares, and files in on-premises versions of SharePoint.
-Because this configuration doesn't require you to configure labels or even have your classification taxonomy defined, running the scanner in this way is suitable for this very early stage of your deployment and can be run in parallel with other recommended steps.
+Because this configuration doesn't require you to configure labels or even have your classification taxonomy defined, running the scanner in this way is suitable for this very early stage of your deployment and can be run in parallel with other steps.

 If you do not already have a classification strategy, review the [default Azure Information Protection policy](./configure-policy-default.md) and use this as the basis for deciding what classification labels to assign to your organization data.
 You can customize these to meet your business requirements.